 Message from the Chairman of the Board of Directors

-Our market capitalization at December 31, 2017, amounted to CHF 7.8 billion, compared to CHF 6.8 billion one year earlier.
-Daily trading volumes on all platforms reached CHF 86.7 million, confirming the good liquidity of our shares.
-SIX Swiss Exchange remains the most important trading venue for Dufry shares, despite the fragmentation of the trading volumes onto other stock exchanges.
-As is our tradition, we had a continuous dialogue with our shareholders and the financial community in close to 900 meetings, conference calls and emails.
+Our market capitalization at December 31, 2019, amounted to CHF 4.9 billion.
+Daily trading volumes on all platforms reached CHF 66.5 million, confirming the good liquidity of our shares.
+The SIX Swiss Exchange remains our most important trading platform, where the average daily volume of Dufry shares reached CHF 27.3 million in 2019.
+In this context it has to be mentioned that the SIX Swiss Exchange lost its EU stock market equivalence on 30 June 2019.
+As a consequence, since July 2019, Dufry’s trading volumes were mainly concentrated at the SIX 61% and BATS Chi-X OTC 39% platforms.
+As is our tradition, we have maintained a continuous dialogue with our shareholders and the financial community in 870 meetings, conference calls and emails in 2019.

-As part of our community engagement we continued supporting disadvantaged children around the world and assisting communities in markets where we operate.
-It is now the 8th year that we supported the funding of the SOS Children’s village initiatives in Brazil, Russia and Mexico.
-Moreover, in 2017 we have endorsed community projects in many other parts of the World such as Haiti, Jamaica, Burma, United Kingdom, Unites States and Africa.
+Our community engagement programs continue to support disadvantaged children and families around the world and assist communities in markets where we operate.
+It is now the 10th year that we have supported the funding of SOS Children’s Villages initiatives in Brazil, Russia and Mexico.
+In 2019, we added community projects in many other parts of the world such as Haiti, Greece, Korea, Turkey, the United Kingdom, Switzerland, the United States and Australia.

 Juan Carlos Torres Carretero

 More from the Annual Report 2019